 Contractor Tax Responsibilities by Situation

-The contractor must pay tax on materials at the time they are purchased and does not collect any tax from the customer.
+When a contractor performs new construction, reconstruction, alteration, expansion, or remodeling, the contractor must pay sales or use tax on the building materials and supplies at the time they are purchased and does not collect any tax from the customer.
+Also, the contractor does not charge sales tax on the sales price of the labor involved in completing the job.

 Contractor-Retailer